adobe/reactor-turbine/README.md

 ## Development Setup

-The development experience is only supported for engineers inside the Adobe firewall.

 1. Install [node.js](https://nodejs.org/).
 3. Clone the repository.
 4. After navigating into the project directory, install project dependencies by running `npm install`.